 - Develop a Decent Work Charter for employers to endorse to support our Shared Vision of Decent Work in the Early Years and Child Care sector

-The Task Force aims to publish and promote the final recommendations and the Decent Work Charter in October 2017.
+The Task Force aims to publish and promote the Decent Work Charter in Fall 2017.
 This will be followed by a strategic endorsement plan to establish a collective call for action within the sector.

 For more information on members of the task force click here

 The Professional Pay for Professional Work campaign was officially launched following a very well attended forum on the issue of compensation for the early childhood workforce held at our 2013 provincial conference in Toronto.
 A panel of experts confirmed what research tells us about the lack of adequate compensation for ECE professionals – low compensation undermines quality.
 Since then, our campaign has continued to develop and implement strategies to address the wages and working conditions of RECEs and the broader early childhood workforce in Ontario.

 The overarching goal of the campaign is to address the long-standing issue of low and inequitable compensation for early childhood educators in Ontario.
 This campaign calls on the government to fund professional pay for all ECEs in Ontario regardless os where they work.
 Professional pay should reflect ECEs' specialized training, the value of their work and their participation in continuous professional learning.
 No ECE should have to work for less that a professional wage and all ECEs should be recognized for their professional qualifications and practice.

 The justification for the AECEO’s focus on professional pay is outlined in an article by Dr. Rachel Langford that was featured in eceLINK summer/fall 2013 which also included short articles by expert panelists Martha Friendly, Petr Varmuza and Shellie Bird.